jiechenmc/seawolf/README.md

 ### Running Proxy

-The SOCKS5 proxy will be ran in a container in the setup by `bootstrap.sh` and be availabe on PORT `8082`.
+The SOCKS5 proxy will be ran in a container in the setup by `bootstrap.sh` and traffic will be sent over TCP on port `8083` after you connect to a node acting as proxy.

 ### Running p2p Backend